JoelYYoung/JoelYYoung.github.io/content/post/static-program-analysis-reading-note2.md

 ## What does fixpoint mean

-The fix point is just an approximation of the
+The fix point is just an approximation answer to the question "what values could the variables be at each program point".

 ## Reference